celestiaorg/celestia-app/docs/architecture/adr-006-non-interactive-defaults.md

    // the totalSharesUsed can be larger that the max number of shares if we
    // reach the max square size.
 In this case, we must prune the deprioritized
-   // txs (and their messages if they're pfd txs). if totalSharesUsed > int(squareSize*squareSize) {
+   // txs (and their messages if they're pfb txs). if totalSharesUsed > int(squareSize*squareSize) {
        parsedTxs = prune(app.txConfig, parsedTxs, totalSharesUsed, int(squareSize))
    }